flexera-public/policy_templates/cost/azure/rightsize_sql_instances/README.md

 ## What it does

-This policy will look at Utilization of Azure SQL single databases and recommend up or down sizing after user approval.
+This policy will look at Utilization of Azure SQL single database and recommend up or down sizing after user approval.

 ## Functional Details